Azure-Samples/azure-batch-samples/CSharp/BatchMetrics/README.md

 ### BatchMetrics

-The BatchMetrics sample project demonstrates how to efficiently call the Azure Batch API in order to monitor job progress.
+The BatchMetrics sample project demonstrates how to efficiently monitor Azure Batch job progress using the Batch API.

 This sample application demonstrates the following operations: